natlog/nat/README.md

 |:ant::ant::ant:|:ant: ... :ant: ... :ant:|:ant: : : :ant:<br/> `...` :link: |

 <sub>__`An alphabetising colony`__ Stigmergy is a powerful tool to analyse processes that involve agents who learn.
 It can be used to model biological systems, both at their conscious and evolutionary levels of knowledge flow (e.g. [swarm intelligence](https://en.wikipedia.org/wiki/Swarm_intelligence) models are used to profile and predict biological '_SLiM_' sequence motifs<sup class="ref-num" data-refnum="1">[1](#ref1)</sup>), but it can motivate a rethinking of our own information retrieval processes.
 In this illustration: a [self-conjugate partition](http://mathworld.wolfram.com/Self-ConjugatePartition.html) (from a consideration of chain/antichains from permutation-partition pairs<sup class="ref-num" data-refnum="2">[2](#ref2)</sup>).</sub>

-ᙁα𝘵 is an organisational system to catalogue web resources, and anticipate a proper arrangement in line with their subject.

-<sub>｡</sub>╭
-__.__ | `⍺𝑖𝑚`
-<sup>｡</sup>╯

-- reduce the complexity from duplication, and highlight returns to topics/resources
-- be a 'sink' to relieve the strain on my computer of untriaged materials
-  - share unprocessed items across devices
-  - (_heuristic triage_) suggested views of unsorted material based on proximity to existing collection

 - - -